ckvj/crypto-analysis/README.md

 # Purpose
-Processes financial transactions for use in annual Capital Gains tax reporting
+Processes financial transactions for use in annual capital gains tax reporting

-# Purpose & Usage
+# Usage
 Current tax portfolio tools do not accurately render many transaction types.
 Therefore, many have resorted to populating important transactionsinto a spreadsheet.

 The crypto-tax package uses the 'Base Asset' and 'Quote Asset' model which is common in trading platforms.